hmrc/mobile-help-to-save/README.md

 If there is a problem obtaining the user-specific data then the user field will be omitted and the other fields will still be returned (as opposed to an error response being returned).

-When the Help to Save section of the app is shuttered then a `shuttering` section will be included and other fields except for feature flags will be omitted:
+When the Help to Save section of the app is shuttered then `shuttering.shuttered` will be true and other fields except for feature flags will be omitted:
 ```
 {
   "shuttering": {